-- Golf drivers that help you launch it off the tee like never before.
+- Golf drivers for launching it off the tee like never before

-- Putters for pinpoint accuracy on your shot.
+- Putters for pinpoint accuracy on your short game

 Learn more about the clubs in your bag before making your selection:

-- Get the flight and distance you need off the tee with the right golf driver.
-Select from standard, midsize and oversized clubheads and a variety of materials, from innovative titanium to popular aluminum.
+Golf Drivers help you achieve distance and flight off the tee.
+You can select from standard, midsize and oversized clubheads and a variety of materials, from innovative titanium to popular aluminum.
 Today’s larger clubfaces have larger sweet spots and promote greater stability and power on impact.
-In addition, drivers come in many lofts, typically between 8 and 15 degrees for men and 10 and 15 for women.
+In addition, drivers come in many lofts, typically between 8 and 15 degrees for men and 10 and 15 degrees for women.

 Fairway woods are typically used for shots along the fairway.
-They have a higher loft than your driver, with a smaller profile that can be used from the tee for directional control to the fairway for better distance than a long iron.
-These clubs are typically built from graphite.
+They have a higher loft than your driver with a smaller profile that can be used for directional control from tee or fairway.
+These clubs are typically made of graphite.

-- Your irons are used for hosts of less than 200 yards.
-Traditional iron sets are comprised of eight irons—three through nine irons and a pitching wedge.
-Choose from game improvement or player irons.
+Irons are used for shots of less than 200 yards.
+Traditional iron sets include eight irons—three through nine irons and a pitching wedge.
+You can choose from game-improvement or player irons.
 A low profile, wide sole and lower center of gravity make them exceptionally playable.

-- Your golf putter is available in blade, mallet and alignment clubhead designs.
-Three to four degrees of loft provides smooth roll and limited skidding.
+Putters come in blade, mallet and alignment clubhead designs.
+Three to four degrees of loft provides smooth roll and limited skidding on the green.

 Determine your ability level before selecting your clubs.
-Golfers are generally divided into three categories, based on ability levels: low handicap, mid handicap and high handicap.
-Your handicap is your performance against the par on a course, usually in relation to a par 72 course.
+Golfers fall into three general categories based on their ability level: low handicap, mid handicap and high handicap.
+Your handicap is your performance against the par on a course, usually in relation to a par 72 course:

 Low Handicap Golfers should opt for a driver and at least one fairway wood, most likely the 3-wood.
 These players can benefit from lower irons in their bag.